Towards Black-Box Membership Inference Attack for Diffusion Models: Experiments

 \secvsbelow

-We train a DDIM model on the CIFAR-10/100~\cite{krizhevsky2009learning}, STL10-Unlabeled~\cite{coates2011analysis} and Tiny-Imagenet~\cite{deng2009imagenet} dataset, using the image generation step $T=1000$ and sampling interval $k = 100$ (explained in Section \ref{sec:ablation}).
-For all the datasets, we randomly select 50\% of the training samples to train the model and denote them as members.
-The remaining 50\% are utilized as nonmembers.
-We take~\cite{matsumoto2023membership}, \cite{duan2023diffusion}, \cite{kong2023efficient} as our baseline method.
-We fix the diffusion step at $t = 200$, and independently call the variation API 10 times to take the average of the output images as $\hat{x}$.
-We will discuss the impact of the diffusion step and the average number in Section~\ref{sec:ablation}.
+We train a diffusion transformer model on the ImageNet~\citep{deng2009imagenet} dataset following the setup of~\citep{peebles2023scalable}.
+We randomly select 100,000 images from the ImageNet training set to train the model with resolutions of either $128\times128$ or $256\times256$.
+For the membership inference attack setup, 1000 images are randomly chosen from our training set as the member set, and another 1000 images are randomly selected from the ImageNet validation set as the non-member set.
+We fix the diffusion step at $t=150$ and the DDIM step at $k=50$, and we independently call the variation API 10 times to take the average of the output images as $\hat{x}$.

-For the difference function $D(x, \hat{x})$, following the setup in~\cite{duan2023diffusion}, we take the pixel-wise absolute value of $x - \hat{x}$ to obtain a difference vector $v$ for each image.
-Using the ResNet-18 network \cite{he2016deep} and denoting it as $f_R$, we perform binary classification on these difference vectors.
-We use 20\% of the data as the training set and obtained the label of each difference vector being classified as a member or nonmember.
-The difference function is obtained by the negative value of the probability predicting as member by the neural network: $D(x, \hat{x}) = -f_R(v)$.
+We use~\citep{matsumoto2023membership}, \citep{duan2023diffusion}, \citep{kong2023efficient} as our baseline methods.
+Since these work did not study the case of Diffusion Transformers, we integrate their algorithms into the DiT framework for evaluation.
+For the difference function $D(x, \hat{x})$, following the setup in~\citep{duan2023diffusion, kong2023efficient}, we take the L2 norm of $x - \hat{x}$ to measure the differences between two image.The results, presented in Table~\ref{tab:dit}, demonstrate that our method outperforms baseline algorithms and does not require access to the Vision Transformer.

-The result is shown in Table~\ref{tab:DDPM_auc}.
-Our method achieve high performance, surpassing several baseline algorithms in most setups, and does not require access to the internal structure of the model.
-This demonstrates that our algorithm is highly effective and robust.
+We also plot ROC curves for the DDIM train on CIFAR-10 and the Diffusion Transformer train on ImageNet in Appendix~\ref{app:more}.
+The curves further demonstrate the effectiveness of our method.